lbrantcollins/MasterMind-old/playerStory.md

   * The set of four blank pegs for the guess will also be a container div with event delegation for each peg location
   * the player clicks on any blank (or filled) peg to add/change a color for the peg
   * color is added to the selected peg by the player clicking on any of the colors displayed below the game board.
-  * the player can change their mind (keep clicking on the available colors)
+  * the player can change their mind by clicking the peg again
+    * this will blank out the peg and the player can choose a new color
   * to move on, the player clicks another peg in the guess area and adds color the same as for the first peg
   * Once the player is satisfied with their guess (a desired color placed into each of the 4 peg positions), they click a button to submit the guess

 #### 4. The computer responds to the player

-  * This algorithm will be tricky to code
   * See the brief description on the computer's response on the README file
   * Once the computer has determined the appropriate response
     * The black pegs (if any correct color and position guessed) are placed in the response area first, then the white pegs (if any correct color, but wrong position)